Diamond may be used to saving the world, but can she save her own relationship?

 The clean version…

 I understand that some readers might prefer to read without swearing or detailed sex scenes, so if this is you, then there's good news!
-I've adapted the first three books in the Blackwood Security series to give you the same great stories with no F-words or naughty bits 🙂
+I've adapted the first five books in the Blackwood Security series to give you the same great stories with no F-words or open-door spice 🙂

 Find more details HERE!